 The timing of the breakup of Rodinia can be estimated from paleomagnetism.
 When magma solidifies, any magnetic minerals in the rock will be aligned with the Earth's magnetic field.
 Unless the rock is subsequently heated above a certain temperature, its Curie temperature, this remanent magnetization remains unchanged for up to hundreds of millions of years.
 Geologists can measure the remanent magnetization of a rock sample and estimate the strength and orientation of the Earth's magnetic field at the time of its formation.
 Such paleomagnetic measurements show where the rock was relative to the Earth's magnetic poles.

 Paleomagnetic measurements in Australia and North America are consistent with the continents lying side by side up to about 770 million years ago.
 At this time, the locations of the continents begin to diverge, suggesting that Australia had broken away from North American to produce the paleo-Pacific, or Panthalassic, Ocean.

-The breakup of Rodinia around 750 million years ago, the
+The breakup of Rodinia around 750 million years ago, followed by

-reassembly of the continents into the supercontinent of Pannotia
+the reassembly of the continents into the supercontinent of

-between 600 and 550 million years ago, left no traces in northern
+Pannotia between 600 and 550 million years ago, left no traces in

-New Mexico.
-The nearest rocks that record this long interval of
+northern New Mexico.
+The nearest rocks that record this long

-the Earth's history belong to the Grand Canyon Supergroup found in
+interval of the Earth's history belong to the Grand Canyon

 This period includes the Varangian glaciation, the worst ice age